How to Declutter Toys: The Only Ten Minimalist Toys Youβll Ever Need

 Architects, interior designers, and engineers of the future are encouraged to start flexing their creative muscles early with building blocks that foster imagination and spatial intelligence.

+They can play with simple wood blocks.
 Other great build toys include Flower Building Set, Streetscape Set, Farm Set, or this clever Stone Balancing Set.

 Balls